There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 The exercises you do with your dog will affect their joints in different ways.
 Exercise can help keep their joints healthy and prevent osteoarthritis, but it also works the muscles in the body and improves cardiovascular health.

 Exercise is important for your dog’s hips, knees, spine, and shoulders because these are where they carry most of their weight.
-Dogs with arthritis might need special exercise to help them move around more easily.
+Dogs with arthritis and joint damage might need special exercise to help them move around more easily, and extra support to keep them at a healthy weight.

-If you have a pool, swimming is one of the best activities for dogs with arthritis.
-The buoyancy of being in the water combined with the light resistance of water is great!
+If you have a pool, swimming is one of the best low-impact exercise activities for dogs with arthritis.
+The buoyancy of being in the water combined with the light resistance of water is a great way to exercise without overexertion!

 The Best Supplements For Dogs With Arthritis

 As with any health issue, it’s important to speak to your vet about what treatment options may be available for your dog.
-They will be able to give you advice on what might help ease their arthritis pain and discomfort.
+They will be able to give you advice on what might help ease your dog’s pain and discomfort.

-Some helpful supplements we’ve used for dogs with arthritis:
+Some helpful natural supplement options we’ve used for dogs with arthritis:

 Fish Oil – This is my #1 recommendation!
-Fish oil has SO many benefits, from reducing inflammation and lubricating joints, to helping keep a shiny coat and soothing skin allergies.
+Fish oil has SO many benefits, from reducing joint inflammation and lubricating joints, to helping keep a shiny coat and soothing skin allergies.
+The omega-3 fatty acids are so beneficial!
 It can even help reduce shedding!
 Check out this post for even more benefits of fish oil.

 Glucosamine – This is naturally found in healthy cartilage, but production slows down as your dog ages.
 Supplements can help rebuild the cartilage, which improves joint function and helps them be more active.
 We love Nutri-vet, which contains glucosamine, chondroitin, and MSM in one.
 Plus Roxy & Rico love it!